Official says fighters use freely-available software to view live video feeds.

 The recent recession is only increasing the security risk for corporations, respondents said, with 42 per cent reporting that displaced workers were the biggest threat to sensitive information on the network.

-Business, government and regular computer users and the only ones dealing with hackers: the Taliban are also facing the problem.
-Infamous for their rejection of western materialism, the so-called islamic Emirate of Afghanistan faced an attack in June 2010, Wired magazine reported.
+Business, government and regular computer users are not the only ones dealing with hackers: the Taliban is also facing the problem.
+The so-called Islamic Emirate of Afghanistan faced an attack in June 2010, Wired magazinereported.

-On the Fallujah forum, Khorasani warns online Islamists “to not enter any of the links of these website and not to even surf [the material] until you receive the confirmed news by your brothers, Allah-willing,” Wired reported.
+On the Falluja forum, Khorasani warns online Islamists “to not enter any of the links of these website and not to even surf [the material] until you receive the confirmed news by your brothers, Allah-willing”, Wired reported.

-The Taliban websites have been hacked before, but the latest job should be particularluy concerning to the group, says Evan Kohlmann, a computer analyst with Flashpoint Partners.
+The Taliban websites have been hacked before, but the latest job should be particularly concerning to the group, Evan Kohlmann, a computer analyst with Flashpoint Partners, said.

 “It’s an unsettling prospect for security-minded online jihadists, because such sites can be manipulated by a variety of hostile parties in order to harvest a breathtaking amount of personal data on regular visitors.”